 The greatest waste of water is watering too much, too often.
 Here in the Portland metro area, our water consumption is at its highest during the summer months – often doubling or tripling - due to outdoor watering.

 Oftentimes this is because people don’t know how much water their landscape needs.
-And, it’s one reason why irrigation — whether it’s a single sprinkler attached to a hose or a sophisticated underground irrigation system — is a key component to your water conservation efforts.
+And, it’s one reason why irrigation — whether it’s with a hose nozzle, single sprinkler attached to a hose, or a sophisticated underground irrigation system — is a key component to your water conservation efforts.
 Below are some basic watering tips to get you started.

 What time of day should I water my garden or landscape?